Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Experimental Setup

 \subsection{Hyperparameter Search}

 Deep learning architectures, such as the GRU used in this work, typically come with several configuration options that have a substantial impact on their performance.
 These \emph{hyperparameters} cannot be known beforehand but need to be determined via trial and error \cite{Wolpert1997NoOptimization}.
-We use the service Weights \& Biases \cite{wandb} to monitor and coordinate the hyperparameter searches for the embedding-based and classification-based models, for which the investigated search spaces can be found in \autoref{tab:hyperparameter_search_space} and \autoref{tab:losses_search_space}.
-We use a Bayesian algorithm to suggest new configurations during the hyperparameter search, which bases its suggestions on a defined target metric of previous runs.
-For the embedding-based models we use the accuracy given all enrollment data and 5 minutes of use-time data (\acc{all}{5}) on the nine validation users as target metric.
-The classification-based baseline models are trained on session one of the test users, of which we hold back the last 5 minutes for validation and consider the sample mean accuracy as target metric.
-Altogether, we perform five separate hyperparameter searches for the embedding-based models (one for each loss) and one for the classification-based model.
+We use the service Weights \& Biases \cite{wandb} to monitor and coordinate the hyperparameter searches for the similarity-learning and classification-learning models, for which the investigated search spaces can be found in \autoref{tab:hyperparameter_search_space} and \autoref{tab:losses_search_space}.
+This service provided a Bayesian controlled search to suggest new configurations during the hyperparameter search by basing its suggestions on a defined target metric of previous runs.

+For the similarity-learning models we used the accuracy given all enrollment data and 5 minutes of use-time data (\acc{all}{5}) on the nine validation users as target metric.
+The classification-learning baseline models were trained on session one of the test users, of which we held back the last 5 minutes for validation and considered the mean sequence accuracy as target metric.
+Altogether, we performed five separate hyperparameter searches for the similarity-learning models (one for each loss) and one for the classification-learning model.